matt-pasek/iconsax-astro/README.md

 ## Usage

-All the icons are available as components, from single import.
+All the icons are available as components.

 ```astro
 ---